irfStudio/send-email-notification/README.md

 A [SendGrid API Key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).
 SendGrid is [free to up 100 e-mails a day](https://sendgrid.com/pricing/) so feel free to register and get your API KEY.

-This repository is used inside Github Actions in the following format:

 ## Setup
 ### 1. Create the workflow
 Add a new YML file workflow in `.github/workflows` to trigger on `release`.
 For example: